Student Services Building

-A new provision is being made available beginning with the Fall 2012 term to allow students an opportunity to purchase books and supplies.
+The college does offer a provision to allow students an opportunity to purchase books and supplies.
 Click here for more detailed information, including updates on when all balance of aid funds will be released.

 The amount of Federal Pell Grant Funds a student may receive over his or her lifetime is limited by a new federal law to be equivalent of six years (600%) of Pell Grant Funding or receipt of a Bachelor's degree whichever is sooner.
 A student whose Lifetime Eligibility Used (LEU) is equal or exceeds 600% is no longer eligible to receive Pell funding.